 Chapter 13 is also known as a wage earner’s plan, because individuals in this form of bankruptcy must have a regular income and provide a plan to the court showing that the person can repay all of part of his/her debts.

-To do a Chapter 13 filing, the courts require that a debtor first gather a slew of information, including creditors’ names, addresses, and the amount of debt owed to each.
+According to a bankruptcy attorney, to do a Chapter 13 filing, the courts require that a debtor first gather a slew of information, including creditors’ names, addresses, and the amount of debt owed to each.

 A person filing bankruptcy must also put together a variety of “schedules,” namely, an income and expense schedule, a schedule outlining his or her assets and liabilities, and a schedule showing unexpired leases and executory contracts (i.e. those where a borrower has a material unperformed obligation).